-The senior care assistant advised there were restrictive practices within the home, notably the use of keypad entry systems, a bed rail, and management of smoking materials.
-In the care records inspected these restrictions were appropriately assessed, documented, minimised and reviewed with the involvement of the multi-professional team, as required.
-Restrictive practices were described in the Statement of Purpose and Residents' Guide.
+The senior houseparent advised there were restrictive practices within the home, notably the use of a lock on the front door.
+In the care records inspected this restriction was appropriately assessed, documented, minimised and reviewed with the involvement of the multi-professional team, as required.
+This practice was described in the Statement of Purpose and Residents' Guide.